top of page

 [In-person event - Ring of Knowledge, Central Library]

-Join us for two lectures by Erie Canal expert Pamela J. Vittorio!
+Two free lectures by Erie Canal expert Pamela J. Vittorio:

 A Mighty Chain of Unfortunate Events: The 1825 Opening of the Erie Canal